tongwu2020/phattacks/README.md

 conda create -n phattack
 conda activate phattack
 # Install following packages:
-# See https://pytorch.org/ for the correct command for your system to install correct version of Pytorch
+# See https://pytorch.org/ for the command for your system to install correct version of Pytorch
 conda install scipy pandas statsmodels matplotlib seaborn numpy conda install -c conda-forge opencv
 # May need more packages